 - Evil Genius: He does most of the planning for the Nazis and essentially manipulates Dietrich.
 Sallah even says that the Nazis have not brains among them aside from Belloq.

 - Evil Gloating: It's subtle, but he does rub it in whenever something that was "briefly" Indiana's becomes his.

-- Evil Laugh: Lets out one after taking the idol from Indiana Jones and siccing the Hovitos against him.
+- Evil Laugh: Lets out one after taking the idol from Indiana Jones and sicing the Hovitos against him.

-- False Friend: He pretented to befriend the Hovitos in order to steal their fertility idol.
+- False Friend: He pretended to befriend the Hovitos in order to steal their fertility idol.